fmhy/edit/docs/videopiracyguide.md

 ## ▷ Single Server

 * **Note** - These are generally good in terms of speed, consistency, and having less mislabeled content.
-Many listed also remove and or fix any broken links manually.
-[Grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#single-server)
+Many also remove and/or fix broken links manually.
+See [website grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#single-server) for scores.

 ***